Skip Navigation

 Conclusions

-with HCC treated with TACE.
-A better understanding of this relationship will require further
+Elevated IL-17 and hs-CRP may be predictive of a poor outcome in patients with HCC treated with TACE.
+A better understanding of this relationship will require further investigation of the immune mechanisms underlying tumor progression.

 Case Reports

-- A Case of Complete Response by Multidisciplinary Management in a Patient with Solitary Bone Metastasis after Curative Resection of Hepatocellular Carcinoma
+A Case of Complete Response by Multidisciplinary Management in a Patient with Solitary Bone Metastasis after Curative Resection of Hepatocellular Carcinoma

 Seawon Hwang, Hyun Yang, Hae Lim Lee, Jeong Won Jang, Si Hyun Bae, Jong Young Choi, Seung Kew Yoon